adsforce/docs/src/en/media-source-configurations/vungle/README.md

 #### Impression Performance Analytics

-* Configurable impression performance analytics lookback window allows you to customize the performance analytics period from impression to app install;
+* Configurable impression performance analytics lookback window allows you to customize the performance analytics period from impression to App install;
 * Customizable settings 1~23 hours or 1~30 days;
-* The time or date set here will be appeared in the tracking link below.
+* The time or date set here will be Appeared in the tracking link below.

 #### Impression Tracking Link